 Freelancing might not be a millennials thing, but a full-time freelancing career is.
 For some people, it is quite challenging to decide if they should make it a full-time online career or pursue it as a part-time job for passive income.

 Freelancing has its taste of good and bad, but once you do it right, you get great perks of freedom, money, and peace of mind.
 You can work from anywhere having no boss, rules, and no fixed timings.

-But have you ever thought, despite having such a fruitful and productive career choice, why only a few make it to the top and get success in a freelancing career?
+But have you ever thought, despite having such a fruitful and productive career choice, why only a few make it to the top and get success in a freelance career?

 The reason is simple; Freelancing is not just getting online on freelancing platforms and doing projects.
 You need much more than your skills to reach goals and targets.
 You need to pass a lot of hurdles before living a dream life.

 If you’re planning to choose Freelancing as your career, then there are a few factors you should consider.
 We are going to explain those factors in this blog post.